 Tip: It's generally easiest to have one Builder upload all posters or logos so that no one overwrites each other's changes.
 Have your presenters or vendors email their files to the Builder.

 For templates with a pre-designed poster set room, you can easily add the poster image to the poster set.
-Select Build in the Left Nav Menu, then select Edit in Mapmaker.
+Select Build in the toolbar, then select Edit in Mapmaker.
 From the Mapmaker, find the room that has poster sets.
 (Poster sets do not have tables and chairs in front of them.)

 Select the poster set you wish to edit.
 In the right panel of the Mapmaker, the Object Details panel shows fields to upload the poster image and the preview image.
 Select Choose File, then browse your computer's file explorer to upload the poster image.

 Note: The poster image should be a .png or .jpg file that's at least 1000 x 600 px and no larger than 3 MB.
-The preview image is optional.
 See more on file details in the Tips & Tricks section below.

 As with any object, you can set advanced options for the poster object.
 These are optional.